 Chatbots are taking a more prominent role when it comes to legal and business operations.
 Now in 2021, the use cases where bots can support firms are more apparent as the need to operate more efficiently and make better use of data and automation grows.
 Legal firms can use the following trends to help guide bot decision-making advice, processes and deployment.

 Chatbot technology, and buzzwords including the much-hyped artificial intelligence and machine learning may put legal professionals off.
-But service automation tools like BRYTER can help experts build and deliver a working tool or solution, without exposing end users to complex back-end technology, helping drive implementation and delivering results across a growing number of business use cases.
+But service automation tools like BRYTER can help experts build and deliver a working tool or solution using no-code, without exposing end users to complex back-end technology, helping drive implementation and delivering results across a growing number of business use cases.

 The legal sector is adopting bots and automation technology (see our latest lawyer’s guide to chatbots white paper), but many still require the help or insight to build the right bot or product to meet a team’s specific requirement.

 Chatbots started out in most businesses as a customer support tool but have rapidly evolved into enterprise collaboration and internal knowledge resources.
 In 2021, many legal firms are considering where a bot will fit in with their business.
 IT or management/innovation consultants can bridge the knowledge-skill gap, encouraging legal teams to build and deploy bots and other digital solutions.

 Legal firms may already follow enterprise precedent and deploy chatbots across HR, IT support and other common business areas, operating on the intranet to collect and share knowledge.
 Internal or client chatbots often see a struggle over ownership and maintenance.
 Efforts must be made to design, define and build a structure to keep chatbots live and valued, sharing processes, policy updates, while delivering value, be it by directing colleagues to the right resources or providing business intelligence.